coateds/DevOpsOnWindows/UsingGitAndGitHub.md

 As you start to work with more complex scenarios, you may need to substitute other branches for master.

 What is origin?
 Enter the command `git config --local --list` (remember this from the configuration discussion?)

-Blh
-* Git remote show origin
+Look at the lines that contain the word origin.
+Most importantly for now, `remote.origin.url=`.
+This will be the URL to the remote repository.
+There are several formats of URL depending on the protocol.
+GitHub provides URLs for the two most common: HTTPS and SSH.
+Of these SSL is the easiest, but in some cases, a repo may be configured to only accept SSH when attempting to write data.

+To get information about the remote repo and sync status `Git remote show origin`
-  This will indicate whether the local Repo is sync'd with remote (local out of date)
+* This will indicate whether the local Repo is sync'd with remote
+* (local out of date)
-  (up to date)
+* (up to date)
-  (fast-forwardable)
+* (fast-forwardable)

+Configuring URLs
-* Git remote add origin https://github.com/coateds/MyGitRepository.git
+* Git remote add origin https://github.com/coateds/MyGitRepository.git  (SSL)
-  (SSL)
-* Git remote add origin git@ewegithub.sb.karmalab.net:dcoate/DCoateRepository.git
+* Git remote add origin git@github.com:coateds/DevOpsOnWindows.git  (SSH)
-  (SSH)
+* Git remote set-url origin https://github.com/coateds/[DiffRepoName].git
+* git remote get-url origin

 * Git push origin --delete MynewBranch
   (Remote Delete)
-* Git remote set-url origin https://github.com/coateds/[DifferentRepositoryName].git

   Changes the Remote Repository

 ## Pull Requests